Spend a day in Bluffton, Indiana

 Near the entrance to this trail was also a fire tower – the only one remaining in Northern Indiana.
 Thanks to the informative sign, I learned a bit about how these were used years ago to spot fires from a distance.
 I decided against climbing to the top and just enjoyed the views from the ground!

 The other trail I enjoyed was Trail 4.
 It’s a 3-mile loop around Kunkle Lake.
-Part of the path is gravel and very easy walking, but a few portions wind through the trees and were a bit muddy and slippery due to recent rains.
+Part of the path is gravel and very easy to walk, but a few portions wind through the trees and were a bit muddy and slippery due to recent rains.

 Along the lake is a small beach with a boat rental station as well as several docks for fishing and viewing the water.
 It would be a lovely place to picnic or spend a sunny summer afternoon!

-Insider tip: I was very happy I had changed into my hiking shoes as Trail 4 had some very muddy spots, and even Trail 1 had some areas with large water puddles.
-I have this excellent pair of hiking shoes that feel like a tennis shoe but do have a strong grip and decent water repellency!
+💥 Insider tip: I was very happy I had changed into my hiking shoes as Trail 4 had some very muddy spots, and even Trail 1 had some areas with large water puddles.
+I have this excellent pair of hiking shoes that feel like tennis shoes but have a strong grip and decent water repellency!

 Indulge in a good old-fashioned rootbeer stand